-Dear Parent
+Dear Parents

-Each year our schools make available a copy of the handbook which outlines the current policies and practices of the council and of the school.
-Renfrewshire Council is committed to becoming a high performing public sector organisation and we will work to make Renfrewshire a fairer, more inclusive place where all our people, communities and businesses thrive.
+Each year our schools issue a copy of the handbook which outlines the current policies and practices of the council and of the school.
+Renfrewshire Council is committed to providing high quality services.
+This commitment is reflected in our council plan vision which is:

-To create a better future, Renfrewshire Council will focus on achieving the following outcomes:
+Renfrewshire Council is an organisation which is focused on achieving the following outcomes:

-- Increased, sustainable investment in our economy; - Improved health, wellbeing and life chances for children and families; - Improved support to vulnerable adults; - · Reduction in the causes and impact of poverty; and - A safer and strong Renfrewshire.
+- Increased, sustainable investment in our economy; - Improved health, well-being and life chances for children and families; - Improved support to vulnerable adults; - · Reduction in the causes and impact of poverty; and - a safer and stronger Renfrewshire,

-It gives me great pleasure, as the director of education and leisure services, to commend the school handbook to you as a source of helpful information not only on day to day matters of school procedures, but as an interesting insight into the school itself.
+It gives me great pleasure, as the Director of Children's Services, to commend the school handbook to you as a source of helpful information not only on day to day matters of school procedure, but as an interesting insight into the school itself.